heistp/antler/README.md

 - reconsider semantics for System.Stdout and Stderr
 - return error when trying to write FileData to absolute paths
 - improve error handling with bad Go runtime settings (e.g. GOMEMLIMIT=bad)
-- fix that tests may not be canceled until the second interrupt
 - return errors immediately on failed sets of CCA / sockopts, instead of waiting until the end of the test
-- network namespaces may be deleted before runners have completed, for example if a middlebox is canceled and terminated before the endpoints have completed- possibly add an additional node state during cancellation to handle this
 - fix poor CUE error when Env length > max (Run.Test: field not allowed)

 ### Inbox